Tongue splitting, ear removal and branding - the limits of consent as a defence to extreme body modification (Part II)

 Split ‘lizard’ tongues, tattooed eyeballs, genital beading and ear shaping are just a handful of unconventional body modification procedures people undergo in the UK every day.

 The term ‘body modification’ covers everything from the mainstream practices of piercing and tattooing, to the more esoteric procedures of scarification and eyeball implants.
-These procedures are commonly offered by registered practitioners in shops and parlours, which are licenced and regulated by local authorities.
+These procedures are commonly offered by registered practitioners in shops and parlours, which are licensed and regulated by local authorities.
 However, while cosmetic piercings and tattoos have been accepted as the norm, the legality of some more radical procedures has, so far, been far from clear.

 In March 2018, the Court of Appeal found that certain body modification procedures did in fact amount to serious harm and wounding, and that the customer’s consent could not amount to a defence for causing these ‘injuries’.
 In light of this, practitioners currently carrying out these procedures may need to revaluate their practises.